gblancogarcia/GBInfiniteScrollView/README.md

 GBInfiniteLoopScrollView
 ========================

-GBInfiniteLoopScrollView is a subclass of UIView.
-It contains an endlessly horizontal scrollable UIScrollView.
+GBInfiniteLoopScrollView is an endlessly horizontal scrollable paged UIScrollView.

 ## Screenshots